-If you have a large oil-heated facility (greater than 40,000 square feet), it may be worthwhile to purchase oil on a contract that is put out for bid.
-Establishing a contract based on low bid will provide the best price as well as a price guarantee.
+If you have a large oil-heated facility (greater than 40,000 square feet), it may be worthwhile to purchase oil on a contract that is put out for bid, which will provide the best price and a price guarantee.
 Be sure to specify the type of oil needed.
 Low sulfur oil is best, but it is more expensive.
 Also check the reliability of the bidders.
 Other options may be available to get a good price for oil, such as through your state procurement office.
-In Washington state, the Office of State Procurement contracts with suppliers to get a good price for state facilities and other public entities.
+The Washington Office of State Procurement contracts with suppliers to get a good price for public facilities.

-Propane or low-pressure gas (LPG) is sold by the gallon, and the tanks are always above ground.
-You can lease or buy the tanks.
-Purchase options may be available to your organization through your state procurement office.
-In Washington state, the Office of State Procurement contracts with suppliers to get a good price for state facilities and other public entities.
+Propane or low-pressure gas is sold by the gallon, and the tanks are always above ground.
+Tank purchase options may be available through your state procurement office.
+The Washington Office of State Procurement contracts with suppliers to get a good price for public facilities.

 Water and Sewer

-Water is typically sold by the local municipality in several different units: hundreds of gallons, thousands of gallons, hundreds of cubic feet and acre feet.
-Although water is usually relatively inexpensive, local or seasonal water issues may impact your costs.
+Water is typically sold by the local municipality in several different units: hundreds of gallons, thousands of gallons, hundreds of cubic feet, and acre feet.
+Local or seasonal water issues may impact your costs.
 Penalties can also be incurred if you do not abide by restrictions during critical water periods.

-For these uses, a separate meter or a sub-meter may be appropriate.
+For water uses that bypass the sewer (such as water used for irrigation, cooling towers, boilers, and condensers), a separate meter or a sub-meter may be appropriate.
 Negotiate with your water provider to establish an agreement that allows for water that does not go to the sewer.
 A sub-metered water volume could be subtracted from the main meter reading to give a corrected volume for sewer charges.
-If this kind of disparity has been going on for some time (i.e., sewer charges on irrigation water), you may be able to negotiate a refund.
+If this kind of disparity has been going on for some time (such as sewer charges on irrigation water), you may be able to negotiate a refund.

-Charges for garbage service provided by public or private entities can be significant.
+Charges for garbage service can be significant.
 For commercial facilities, Dumpsters are usually provided, and the charge is based on the volume of the Dumpster and the number of times it is emptied per week.
 The unit of measurement is usually cubic yards.

 If the facility compacts its waste, it might get a price reduction for using a smaller Dumpster and needing fewer trash pick-ups.
 But first check with your refuse hauler because the facility may be charged on the weight, not the volume, of trash.